dartmouth-dltg/local_contexts_projects/README.md

 ## Getting started

 This plugin has been tested with ArchivesSpace versions 3.1.0+.

+Releases are broken into two compatability categories - prior to 3.4.0 and after 3.4.0.
+They are labeled as vX.x.331 or vx.x Use the vX.x..330 for ArchivesSpace versions 3.1.0 to 3.3.1.
+Use vX.x for ArchivesSpace releases 3.4.0 and greater.

 Unzip the latest relevant release (check for specific releases for specific versions of ArchivesSpace) of the plugin to your ArchivesSpace plugins directory: